With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFamily/youth Intervention Junior Family And Youth Intervention Programs is a mental health clinic in Pelham, Alabama, located at 2280 Highway 35, 35124.
 Family/youth Intervention Junior Family And Youth Intervention Programs offers partial hospitalization/day treatment.
-Family/youth Intervention Junior Family And Youth Intervention Programs provides individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents.
+Family/youth Intervention Junior Family And Youth Intervention Programs provides cognitive behavioral therapy, behavior modification and individual psychotherapy to children / adolescents.
 Family/youth Intervention Junior Family And Youth Intervention Programs also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Family/youth Intervention Junior Family And Youth Intervention Programs include family psychoeducation and illness management and recovery.
+Some other services provided by Family/youth Intervention Junior Family And Youth Intervention Programs include illness management and recovery and family psychoeducation.

 Learn MoreCpm Outpatient Clinic Sparks Center is a mental health center in Birmingham, Alabama, located at 1720 7th Avenue South, 9th Floor, 35233 zip code.
 Cpm Outpatient Clinic Sparks Center provides outpatient treatment.
-Cpm Outpatient Clinic Sparks Center offers individual psychotherapy, trauma therapy and group therapy to seniors 65 or older, adults and young adults.
+Cpm Outpatient Clinic Sparks Center offers trauma therapy, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 More services available at Cpm Outpatient Clinic Sparks Center include education services and family psychoeducation.

 Learn MorePrinceton Baptist Medical Center is one of mental health facilities in Birmingham, Alabama, located at 701 Princeton Avenue Sw, 35211 zip code.
 Princeton Baptist Medical Center provides hospital inpatient treatment.
-Princeton Baptist Medical Center provides cognitive behavioral therapy, activity therapy and group therapy to adults and seniors 65 or older.
+Princeton Baptist Medical Center provides activity therapy, behavior modification and group therapy to adults and seniors 65 or older.
 Princeton Baptist Medical Center also supports seniors or older adults.
-Additional services provided at Princeton Baptist Medical Center include psychosocial rehabilitation services, suicide prevention services and intensive case management.
+Additional services provided at Princeton Baptist Medical Center include suicide prevention services, diet and exercise counseling and education services.

 Learn MoreRehabilitation Day Program Jasper House is a mental health clinic in Birmingham, AL, located at 2112 Avenue H, Suite B, 35218 zip code area.
 Rehabilitation Day Program Jasper House provides residential treatment.
-Rehabilitation Day Program Jasper House offers psychotropic medication, cognitive behavioral therapy and activity therapy to seniors 65 or older, young adults and adults.
-Rehabilitation Day Program Jasper House also supports people with HIV or AIDS and people with serious mental illness.
-Additional services offered at Rehabilitation Day Program Jasper House include psychosocial rehabilitation services, family psychoeducation and case management.
+Rehabilitation Day Program Jasper House offers cognitive behavioral therapy, group therapy and activity therapy to seniors 65 or older, adults and young adults.
+Rehabilitation Day Program Jasper House also supports people with serious mental illness and people with HIV or AIDS.
+Additional services offered at Rehabilitation Day Program Jasper House include family psychoeducation, psychosocial rehabilitation services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.